 Jim Sterling writes, "If The Last Story is the Wii's swan song, it is a miserable dirge, full of regret and remorse."

-have you played it?
+have you played it? be honest.

 Im from europe, ive played it early this year.